-6.3 Regularization

-The extensions discussed in the last two subsections have made our basic model considerably more powerful, but at the cost of a larger number of parameters that must be estimated from data.
-This is problematic, as it is well-known that the phenomenon of "overfitting" can actually hurt the predictive power of models based on a large number of parameters (see, e.g., (Sahani and Linden, 2003; Smyth et al., 2003; Machens et al., 2003) for examples, again in a linear regression setting).
+6.3 Regularization.
+The extensions discussed in the two previous sections have made our basic model considerably more powerful, but at the cost of a larger number of parameters that must be estimated from data.
+This is problematic, as it is well known that the phenomenon of overfitting can actually hurt the predictive power of models based on a large number of parameters (see, e.g., Sahani & Linden, 2003; Smyth, Willmore, Baker, Thompson, & Tolhurst, 2003; Machens, Wehr, & Zador, 2003) for examples, again in a linear regression setting).
 How do we control for overfitting in the current context?

 One simple approach is to use a maximum a posteriori (MAP, instead of ML) estimate for the model parameters.
 This entails maximizing an expression of the penalized form instead of just $L(\theta)$, where $L(\theta)$ is the likelihood function, as above, and -Q is some "penalty" function (where in the classical Bayesian setting, e^Q is required to be a probability measure on the parameter space Θ).
-If Q is taken to be concave, a glance at the proof of Theorem 1 shows that the MAP estimator shares the MLE's global extrema property; as usual, simple regularity conditions on Q ensure that the MAP estimator converges to the MLE given enough data, and therefore inherits the MLE's asymptotic efficiency.
+If Q is taken to be concave, a glance at the proof of theorem 1 shows that the MAP estimator shares the MLE's global extrema property.
+As usual, simple regularity conditions on Q ensure that the MAP estimator converges to the MLE given enough data and therefore inherits the MLE's asymptotic efficiency.